 🍽 Side Dish Ideas

-Or make a different kind of cornbread called sweet corn tomalito.
-Sweet Corn Tomalito is a moist, steamed cornbread that has both puréed sweet corn and whole kernels mixed into the batter.
-It's guaranteed to be a family favorite.
+Sweet Corn Tomalito, which is a moist, steamed cornbread that has both puréed sweet corn and whole kernels mixed into the batter, is a family favorite here with the kids and grandkids.

 Yes.
 Be sure to completely cool the finished casserole before you cover and slide it into the refrigerator.
 When ready to serve, reheat in a 350˚F oven.